openjs-foundation/cross-project-council/governance/GOVERNANCE.md

 ## Merging PRs into this Repository

-Pull requests that do not change the charter or governance of the CPC can be merged into this repository provided the following conditions have been met:
+Pull requests that do not change the charter or [governance of the CPC][] can be merged into this repository provided the following conditions have been met:

 * There are no outstanding objections
 * There are two approvals by CPC members
 * The PR has been open for at least 72 hours

-Pull requests that change governance of the CPC (including approving changes to Working Groups) must meet the following conditions in addition to the ones listed for regular PRs.
+Pull requests that change [governance of the CPC][] (including approving changes to Working Groups) as well as to the [Code of Conduct][] must meet the following conditions in addition to the ones listed for regular PRs.

 * The PR has been open for at least 14 days OR consensus is reached in a meeting with quorum of voting members.